 - Hiring and firing developers

-No matter which level(s) you end up working at, these positions are mid-level management–handling and overseeing workflow as well as productivity while reporting to senior leaders or managers.
-A good software development manager at this level will have great people skills as well as an ability to handle conflicts.
+No matter which level(s) you end up working at, these positions are mid-level management–handling and overseeing workflow and productivity while reporting to senior leaders or managers.
+A good software development manager at this level will have great people skills as well as the ability to handle conflicts.

 Director, VP, Chief Technology Officer (CTO)

 Last, but not least are senior-level management positions.
 They often oversee the work of other managers (mid-level) and may have some responsibility for setting strategy and corporate direction.
 These senior-level management positions also make executive-level decisions that may include thinking of long-term strategy, setting goals and initiatives, and holding other departments accountable.

 Now that you have seen a typical software career path hopefully you have a good idea of where you stand and what your options are going forward.
 So the question now becomes…

 Are you ready to take the next step forward in your career path?

 Are you ready to find your next career move?

 If so, start your search with GTN or let us know how we can help!